 Many companies offer fully supported, fully guided bike rides that take in all the major cols of the Alps.
 It's also possible to book on to a self-guided ride that has luggage support and local advice on hand if you need it.
 Some of these rides are standalone itineraries that run throughout the warmer months, while others are tailored to tie in with the Tour de France or cyclosportive events.
 Quality road bike hire can also be arranged by most tour companies.
 You can search our organised tours section here.

-The excellent IGN maps are widely available in shops and supermarkets, or you can buy before you leave home from the IGN site in France or Cordee in the UK.
+The excellent IGN maps are widely available in shops and supermarkets, or you can buy before you leave home from Stanfords book shop.
 The local tourist information offices also have a very useful booklet “Maurienne Cycling Map” for road cycling (in French and English) and a similar one for mountain biking (Velo Tout Terrain - VTT in French).

 My own Mountain Adventures in the Maurienne, published by Cicerone, covers both road and off road cycling as well as offering walking, mountaineering and via ferrata routes for those seeking a range of outdoor sports whilst in the valley.

-The tourist board also has a dedicated cycling website that features maps, suggested routes and accommodation.
+The tourist board also has a dedicated cycling website.